Acsigen/sysadmin-playground/Windows/wsl.md

 ```

 Use this with caution, it might block Windows users from accessing those specific files and directories if permissions are to tight.

+**In order to apply the settings mentioned above you will need to restart the WSL instance.**

 ## Expose WSL ports to outside world